Nikeshbajaj/Linear_Feedback_Shift_Register/docs/README.rst

 Ref : http://www.partow.net/programming/polynomials/index.html

-**Example 7.1**: Get a list of feedback polynomials for a m-bit LFSR
+Example 9.1: Get a list of feedback polynomials for a m-bit LFSR
 ----------

 ::